auth0/docs/articles/videos/get-started/02-provision-user-stores.md

 <details>
   <summary>Custom Database</summary>

-  The custom database tab allows you to configure this database connection to connect to an external database that is not managed by Auth0.
+  The **Custom Database** tab allows you to configure this database connection to connect to an external database that is not managed by Auth0.
 This is useful for organizations who have data retention policies that do not allow external storage of data.
 For information on configuring a custom database connection, see the documentation linked below.

   I will talk more about custom database connections in a future video.
 </details>